suffolklibraries/sljekyll/libraries/hub/index.md

   bg-color="bg-near-white"
   color="dark-gray"
   title="The Chaucer Room"
   text="Room with seating and tables for up to 20 people.
-Air conditioning and large presentation screen."
+Air conditioning and large presentation screen. <br>£15 per hour, refreshments available for an additional cost of £1.50 per person."
 %}

 {%